 Win a trip to Berlin!

-The finalists in each category will be invited to attend the ALL DIGITAL Summit 2018 in Brussels, Belgium, on 18-19 October 2018.
+The finalists in each category will be invited to attend the ALL DIGITAL Summit 2019 in Bologna, Italy, on 10-11 October 2019.

 Award winners (one in each category) will be entitled to free accommodation – 1 person for 2 nights and will also have their travel expenses (up to 300 EU) covered by ALL DIGITAL.

 Terms and conditions

 Nominations are accepted from organisations and individuals who work in wider Europe (not limited to EU28) in the field of enhancing digital skills.